XYZ: Online Manual

 Within those subdirectories, every file ending in “.sh” will be sourced in alphanumeric order.

-Functions and variables defined in the begin hook files will be available in the rest of xyz after they are loaded.
+Functions and variables defined in the begin hook files will be available to the rest of xyz after they are loaded.

 The scripts must not produce any output and must be written in Bourne shell (not bash, ksh, csh, etc).

-Hooks can be included in standardised configuration deployed to all systems using whatever management mechanism is appropriate for your estate.
+Hooks can be included in standardised configuration deployed to all systems in the same way that extensions can be.

 REPORTING BUGS